HL7NZ/hpi/input/pagecontent/addPractitioner.md

 **Expectations**

 * Prior to creating a new practitioner record an authorised user must complete a thorough [search of the HPI](/searchPractitioner.html) to ensure the provider does not already exist.
-* Duplicate HPI records won’t be checked upfront, but will create a task for a potential duplicateto be resolved.
+* Duplicate HPI records will not be checked upfront, but will create a task for a potential duplicate to be resolved.
 * If the provider is found in the HPI then an update operation is required.
 If not found then a new practitioner record may be added, see below.

 <div>